Cathedral Basilica of Saint Louis: The Angel of Harmony

 In 1999, a 14-foot high, welded stainless steel sculpture by Wiktor Szostalo was installed on the side lawn of the church.
 The sculpture was a gift from Adelaide Schlafly in memory of her late husband, Daniel Schlafly, a Catholic layman who was dedicated to the cause of racial justice and peace.
 It features a winged angel with African-American features, standing behind three children with Hispanic, Asian and European features, playing a song of peace on their instruments.
 The statue's base is of granite and is inscribed with quotations from the New Testament, Pope John Paul II, and Martin Luther King Jr. The sculpture emphasizes a theme of harmony, peace, and racial justice, according to Auxiliary Bishop Edward Braxton, who suggested the project to Archbishop Justin Rigali.

+The statue was vandalized and destroyed by a 35-year-old man, who tampered with construction equipment being used for renovations on the cathedral on September 17, 2024.
+The man was arrested and being held without bond for first degree tampering, first degree property damage, unlawful use of a weapon, as he was suspected of firing into an unoccupied vehicle, and resisting arrest.

 The organ

 The cathedral has a large organ that was originally built by Geo.
 Kilgen and Son, Inc., in 1915.
 Originally, the organ had two four-manual (keyboard) organ consoles, one in the gallery with the organ, and another console behind the sanctuary.
 In 1946, Kilgen put a new organ into the cathedral.
 The 1946 organ had 77 ranks of pipes, 14 of which came from the older organ.
 In 1948, an Echo Organ from Carnegie Hall, New York City was installed in the cathedral.
 In 1984, the M. P. Moller organ company refurbished the organ.

 In 1997 the Wicks Organ Company of nearby Highland, Illinois, began a restoration project.
 They added more ranks of pipes, which brought the organ to 96 ranks of pipes.
 The company also added some digital stops to the organ.
 A new four-manual organ console replaced the old Kilgen console behind the sanctuary, and the second gallery console was refurbished.
 Wicks also updated the organ's electronics.

 In the winter of 2002 the gallery organ was expanded, and a new dome division of pipes was added to the organ.
 The final step in the project, the replacement of the original gallery console (and a smaller, two-manual console that took its place) with a five-manual console was completed in 2010.
 The Ragen Organ Console, named for its donor, Professor Brian Abel Ragen, was taken from St. Bartholomew's Church in New York City and completely restored.
 It is now possible to control every part of the organ from either the gallery console or the moveable sanctuary console.

 The original Kilgen console was moved into the basement museum, and can be viewed by visitors.
 The gallery organ is featured on many of Saint Louis's cultural tours.